wise-monk123/CMPE297DeepLearningProject/README.md

 - NOTHING (ie when none of the above gestures are input)

 This application provides following functionalities:
-- Prediction : Which allows the app to guess the user's gesture against pretrained gestures.
+- Prediction : this allows the app to guess the user's gesture against pretrained gestures.
 App can dump the prediction data to the console terminal or to a json file directly which can be used to plot real time prediction bar chart
-- New Training : Which allows the user to retrain the NN model.
+- Training : this allows user to retrain the CNN model.
 User can change the model architecture or add/remove new gestures.
-This app has inbuilt options to allow the user to create new image samples of user defined gestures if required.
+This app has inbuilt options to allow users to create new image samples of user defined gestures if required.
-- Visualization : Which allows the user to see feature maps of different NN layers for a given input gesture image.
-Interesting to see how NN works and learns things.
+- Visualization : this allows the user to see feature maps of different neural network layers for a given input gesture image.
+As illustrated in the layer images section below, each image will be saved with neural network layer name, such as activation, max pooling etc.

 # Hand Emoji Input
-We are using OpenCV for capturing the user's hand gestures.
-In order to simply things we are doing post processing on the captured images to highlight the contours & edges, such as applying binary threshold, blurring, gray scaling.
+We are using OpenCV for capturing user's hand gestures.
+In order to simply the process, we are doing post processing on the captured images to highlight the contours & edges, such as applying binary threshold, blurring, gray scaling.

-There are two modes of capturing:
+There are two modes of image capturing:
-- Binary Mode : In here we first convert the image to grayscale, then apply a gaussian blur effect with adaptive threshold filter.
+- Binary Mode : we first convert the image to grayscale, then apply a gaussian blur effect with adaptive threshold filter.
 This mode is useful when you have an empty background like a wall, whiteboard etc.
-- SkinMask Mode : In this mode, we first convert the input image to HSV and put range on the H,S,V values based on skin color range.
+- SkinMask Mode : we first convert the input image to HSV and put range on the H,S,V values based on skin color range.
 Then apply errosion followed by dilation.
 Then gaussian blur to smoothen out the noises.
 Using this output as a mask on original input to mask out everything other than skin colored things.
 Finally I have grayscaled it.
 This mode is useful when there is good amount of light and you dont have empty background.

 **Binary Mode processing**
 ```python